Skip to main content

 Trustelem is now ready to reply to applications sending requests to TrustelemConnect with the correct port and IP.

-In your application, setup LDAP and/or Radius from the information provided by Trustelem:
+Add a LDAP and/or Radius setup, based on the information provided by Trustelem:

 setup5_ldap.png